 Program and Course Requirements

 The PhD program is intended to be completed in 5-6 years.
-Students take 6 courses (3 required and 3 electives) over their first two years.
+Students take 6 courses (4 required and 2 electives) over their first two to three years.
 Students may take advantage of the Boston Area Graduate Consortium and enroll in graduate courses at Boston College, Boston University or Tufts University.

 - Students serve as teaching assistants for two courses, one of which is typically a lab-based class.

 - At the end of the second year, students write and orally defend their Thesis Qualifying proposal.